PRIMARY AND PRE-PRIMARY

 WIPES: wipes of your choice.
 No need to label, we will share these.

-PULL-UPS may be used by children who are very close to being potty proficient.
+PULL-UPS may be used by children who are very close to being potty proficient, or when needed just for nap.
 If your child is still in the diaper stage, please do not use Pull-Ups.

 NAPTIME: Each child will be assigned a cot for the year.
 Please provide a small sheet and blanket.
 A flat, twin-size sheet will also work.
 You may also send a travel-size pillow and stuffed animal or baby doll (no squeakers, puppets, batteries, leashes, changes of clothes, light up capabilities, etc.) Label all bedding; it will be sent home at regular intervals to be washed.
 (No bed-sized pillows, no sleeping bags—the cots cannot be stacked with too much bedding.)